- Clinical science

 Activation of hemostasis

-- Initiation: endothelial injury results in transient vasoconstriction; . → exposure of subendothelial collagen → vWF, which is stored in Weibel-Palade bodies of endothelial cells and α-granules of platelets, binds the exposed collagen
+- Initiation: endothelial injury results in transient vasoconstriction; . → exposure of subendothelial collagen → von Willebrand factor (vWF), which is a glycoprotein synthesized and stored in Weibel-Palade bodies of endothelial cells and α-granules of platelets, binds the exposed collagen

 - Adhesion (hemostasis): vWF and platelet GpIb receptors mediate the adhesion of platelets to the injured endothelium by forming pseudopodia; phospholipid is expressed on cellular membranes.